leoisqualified/phisher/README.md

 ### Challenges

-- Imbalanced Dataset: Addressed using techniques like oversampling (SMOTE) or undersampling.
 - Feature Engineering: Required significant domain knowledge to derive useful features.

 ### Future Work

-- Integrating the system with browser extensions for real-time detection.
 - Expanding the dataset to include newer phishing patterns.
 - Testing deep learning models for potential performance improvement.